Secret key management

-Authorized federal staff rotate, encrypt, and backup keys monthly.
+Authorized federal staff rotate, encrypt, and backup keys yearly.
 Privileged users can access the keys only with two-factor authentication and a decryption passphrase.
 In the rare case that both the keys and the decryption passphrase for the backup are lost or compromised, new keys can be rotated in by authorized federal staff, while maintaining availability of information.

 If you need to view/update secrets:

 - Ask in #cg-platform for an account to read/write from the S3 buckets.